yoyo930021/vc2c/README.md

 }
 ```
 ### ASTConvertPlugins process
-- Vue Class `@Component` decorator Object
+- Vue Class `@Component` decorator Object:
-  - The vc2c will parse `@Component` decorator argument object propertys, and run `ASTConvert` functions in `plugins[ts.SyntaxKind.Decorator][property.kind as ts.SyntaxKind]` array.
+  - Vc2c will parse object properties of `@Component` argument by running `ASTConvert` functions in `plugins[ts.SyntaxKind.Decorator][property.kind as ts.SyntaxKind]` array.
-  - When `ASTConvert` function return `ASTResult`, The vc2c record `ASTResult` and next object property.
+  - When `ASTConvert` returns a `ASTResult`, vc2c will record the `ASTResult` and proceed to the next object property.
-  - if `ASTConvert` function return `false`, The vc2c run next `ASTConvert` function in array.
+  - If `ASTConvert` returns `false`, vc2c will run the next `ASTConvert` function in the array.

-- Vue Class
+- Vue Class:
-  - The vc2c will parse `Class` AST childs, and run `ASTConvert` functions in `plugins[AST.kind as ts.SyntaxKind]` array.
+  - Vc2c will parse `Class` AST childs by running `ASTConvert` functions in `plugins[AST.kind as ts.SyntaxKind]` array.
-  - When `ASTConvert` function return `ASTResult`, The vc2c record `ASTResult` and next object property.
+  - When `ASTConvert` returns a `ASTResult`, vc2c will record the `ASTResult` and proceed to the next object property.
-  - if `ASTConvert` function return `false`, The vc2c run next `ASTConvert` function in array.
+  - If `ASTConvert` returns `false`, vc2c will run the next `ASTConvert` function in the array.

-- Transform
+- Transform:
-  - The vc2c will run all `ASTTransform` in `plugins.after` array.
+  - Vc2c will run all `ASTTransform` functions in `plugins.after` array after finishing the two steps above.
-  - You can use it to merge AST or sort. ex: `computed`,`removeThis`
+  - You can use it to merge or sort AST. ex: `computed`, `removeThis`.

 ### Tips
 - You can use https://ts-ast-viewer.com/ to get Typescript ast.
-- You can use built-in `ASTConvert` or `ASTTransform` in `ASTConvertPlugins`
+- You can use built-in `ASTConvert` or `ASTTransform` in `ASTConvertPlugins`.
   ```typescript
   import { BuiltInPlugins } from 'vc2c'
   const astConvert: ASTConvert = BuiltInPlugins.convertProp
   ```
-- You cas use built-in typescript ast utils.
+- You cas use built-in typescript AST utils.
   ```typescript
   import { getDecoratorNames, isInternalHook } from 'vc2c'
   ```
-- You must put `ASTConvert` more special more top in `ASTConvertPlugins`
+- `ASTConvert` functions must be placed in order by it's strictness in `ASTConvertPlugins`.
+Stricter function should be placed up front.

 ### ASTConvert Exmaple
 - [`built-ins`](https://github.com/yoyo930021/vc2c/blob/master/src/plugins)

 ## Roadmap
-- add more TODO: comments on needed
+- Add more TODO: comments on needed.
-- Support more features
+- Support more features.
-- convert project
+- Convert project.